brownman/meanio_user_experience/README.md

 mission
 ----
--  find out the user experience - then make it better
+-  find out the user p.o.v - then make it better

 todo
 ----
--  walkthrough / command-line experience
--  recored the user experience ascii/videw
+-  recored the user experience travis-output/ascii/video